thingsboard/thingsboard.github.io/docs/paas/eu/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Navigate to the "Charts" widgets bundle and select the "Range chart" widget;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-3-pe.png
         title: 'Use the widget&#39;s time window.
+Turn off the "Display time window" option.
 Set the time interval to "12 hours," and "None" for data aggregation.
 Click "Update";'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-4-pe.png
         title: 'Specify "EM-002" (Energy Meter) device as the data source, and add "powerConsumption" data key.
 Change the chart title to "Power consumption history";'